One Officer Charged in the Shooting of Breonna Taylor

 He added that he does not expect any additional prosecutions to follow, although the Associated Press notes that an FBI investigation is ongoing.

-Along with outrage over the police shootings of George Floyd, Rayshard Brooks, and Daniel Prude among others, Taylor’s death has garnered global attention and sparked protests over racial injustice and police violence.
+Along with outrage over the police-involved deaths of George Floyd, Rayshard Brooks, and Daniel Prude among others, Taylor’s death has garnered global attention and sparked protests over racial injustice and police violence.

 Joining the voices of many Louisville residents and racial justice activists, protesters, athletes, celebrities and politicians have over the past few months called for the officers involved in Taylor’s death to be arrested.